codelaborators-lets-code/fundamentals-of-web-design-curriculum/README.md

  - This is a great resource for free use, high quality images!
 [Unsplash](https://unsplash.com/)
  - [W3 Schools Hero Image](https://www.w3schools.com/howto/howto_css_hero_image.asp)
  ### [Create a Hero Image Demo Video]()
-  - Here is the CodePen layout in the Video Demo above [Hero Image CodePen]()
+  - Here is the [Hero Image CodePen]() that I created in the Video Demo above

   ### Assignnment
   Using the tools learned so far, recreate this layout that I am displaying in the video below